TonyLau0524/SQL_Project/README.md

     group by film_duration
     order by number_of_rental desc;

- This query retrieved which the film lengths is rent the most in
+ This query retrieved which film lengths have the higher rate in rental.
+There is no classification in film lengths so we try to use case when function to identify.

 **Query_07: Top actor in rental**